rsanchezgarc/deepEMhancer/README.md

 # Deep cryo-EM Map Enhancer (DeepEMhancer)
-**DeepEMhancer** is a python package designed to perform post-processing of cryo-EM maps as described in "<a href=https://doi.org/10.1101/2020.06.12.148296 >DeepEMhancer: a deep learning solution for cryo-EM volume post-processing</a>", by Sanchez-Garcia et al, 2020.<br>
+**DeepEMhancer** is a python package designed to perform post-processing of cryo-EM maps as described in "<a href=https://www.nature.com/articles/s42003-021-02399-1 >DeepEMhancer: a deep learning solution for cryo-EM volume post-processing</a>", by Sanchez-Garcia et al, 2021.<br>
+DeepEMhancer is a deep learning model trained on pairs of experimental volumes and atomic model-corrected volumes that is able to obtain post-processed maps using as input raw volumes, preferably half maps.
+Please notice that post-translational modifications and ligands were not included in the traning set and consequently, results for these features could be inaccurate.<br>
 Simply speaking, DeepEMhancer performs a non-linear post-processing of cryo-EM maps that produces two main effects:
 1) Local sharpening-like post-processing.
 2) Automatic masking/denoising of cryo-EM maps.

 ## Table of Contents
 - [INSTALLATION](#installation)